microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupLifecyclePolicy.md

 ```

 This example demonstrates how to retrieve the properties and relationships of all groupLifecyclePolicies in Microsoft Entra ID.
-This command retrieves the group expiration settings configured for the tenant.

 ### Example 2: Retrieve properties of an groupLifecyclePolicy